 Regular and punctual attendance to all clinical sites is expected and is regarded as integral to clinical course credit.
 Students are not to record any clinical time, other than their own.
+Time records must accurately reflect the time spent in the clinic during clinical rotations.
+Work time may NOT be used as clinic time.
 INTENTIONAL FALSIFICATION OF TIME RECORDS WILL RESULT IN DISMISSAL FROM THE BAPTIST UNIVERSITY.